pyquil.noise module

 A combinatorially generated list of composed Kraus operators.

-pyquil.noise.correct_bitstring_probs(p: ndarray, assignment_probabilities: List[ndarray]) ndarray[source]
+pyquil.noise.correct_bitstring_probs(p: ndarray, assignment_probabilities: list[ndarray]) ndarray[source]

 Given a 2d array of corrupted bitstring probabilities (outer axis iterates over shots, inner axis over bits) and a list of assignment probability matrices (one for each bit in the readout) compute the corrected probabilities.